This information was originally posted at the Learn To Catch Catfish website and has since been updated and moved here to Catfish Edge.

-So you want two anchors that are 10 foot?
+So you want two anchors that are 10 feet?
 You’ll need two 8 foot pieces and two 2 foot pieces.

-So you want two anchors that are 12 foot?
+So you want two anchors that are 12 feet?
 You’ll need two 8 foot pieces and two 4 foot pieces.

-So you want two anchors that are 16 foot?
+So you want two anchors that are 16 feet?
 You’ll need four 8 foot pieces.